LeoTeam/docs/01-introduction/04-installation.md

 $ gem install lotusrb
 ```

-If you already have a project that has Lotus as a dependency, simply executing
+If you already have a project that has Lotus as a dependency listed in its
+`Gemfile`, simply executing

 ```bash
 $ bundle
 ```

-should install the executables as well.
+within the project root should install the executables as well.